 The run for the point of sail is when the wind comes directly behind you.
 For a run, your sails are out entirely so that you can get as much wind as possible to push your boat forward.

-For a Run point of sail, you need to be sure that the wind is blowing directly behind you.
+For a Run point of sail, you must be sure that the wind is blowing directly behind you.

 Points Of Sail And Starboard Or Port Tack